Last update 13 November 2020

 Port House closed

 The Port House in Ghent (Graslei) is also closed to visitors and the planned guided tours have been cancelled.
-The exhibition is now also closed to the public until December 31.
+The exhibition is now also closed until further notice.

 Ferries: amended services

 The timetables and services of the ferries in the port zone have been amended.
 Check the websites for the most recent timetables and services.

 For more information about the Seaman's Institutes in North Sea Port, please check their websites.

 The North Sea Port havenbus (between the port, the Stella Maris seamens institute and the centre of Ghent) will no longer run until further notice.

 North Sea Port provides financial assistance to land tenants